sigsum/sigsum/policy-maintenance.md

   backup.

-- Availability: can we expect that the witness will stay available most of the time, and not go offline sporadically or permanently?
+- Availability: can we expect that the witness will stay available almost all the time, and not go offline sporadically or permanently?

 - Stability of configuration: can we expect that the witness will continue to witness the logs that are currently configured?